Navigating Deed Of Separation In Singapore: A Comprehensive Guide

 Although the Deed Of Separation is not necessary for a Divorce filed on the grounds of separation, having a Deed of Separation in Singapore can be beneficial in some cases, for example situations where the parties:

-• are attempting to avoid the chances of a contentious Divorce and high costs of ensuing litigation;
+• are attempting to avoid the chances of a contentious Divorce and the high costs of ensuing litigation;

 • want to separate but remain in marriage due to various acceptable reasons (religion, etc.);